Einstein solid

 The Einstein solid is a model of a crystalline solid that contains a large number of independent three-dimensional quantum harmonic oscillators of the same frequency.
 The independence assumption is relaxed in the Debye model.

 While the model provides qualitative agreement with experimental data, especially for the high-temperature limit, these oscillations are in fact phonons, or collective modes involving many atoms.
 Albert Einstein was aware that getting the frequency of the actual oscillations would be difficult, but he nevertheless proposed this theory because it was a particularly clear demonstration that quantum mechanics could solve the specific heat problem in classical mechanics.

 Historical impact

 The original theory proposed by Einstein in 1907 has great historical relevance.
-The heat capacity of solids as predicted by the empirical Dulong–Petit law was required by classical mechanics, the specific heat of solids should be independent of temperature.
+The heat capacity of solids as predicted by the empirical Dulong–Petit law was required by classical mechanics, stating that the specific heat of solids should be independent of temperature.
 But experiments at low temperatures showed that the heat capacity changes, going to zero at absolute zero.
 As the temperature goes up, the specific heat goes up until it approaches the Dulong and Petit prediction at high temperature.

 By employing Planck's quantization assumption, Einstein's theory accounted for the observed experimental trend for the first time.
 Together with the photoelectric effect, this became one of the most important pieces of evidence for the need of quantization.
 Einstein used the levels of the quantum mechanical oscillator many years before the advent of modern quantum mechanics.